Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 - Consult a tax advisor: evaluate your specific situation with income and expense projections.

-- Incorporate the SL: company name, notarial deed, commercial registry (~2-4 weeks).
+- Form the SL: company name, notarial deed, mercantile registration (~2-4 weeks).

-- Register with Hacienda and Seguridad Social: census registration for the SL (form 036) + registration as autónomo societario.
+- Register with Hacienda and Seguridad Social: SL census registration (Modelo 036) + autónomo societario registration.

-- Cancel your personal autónomo registration: if you are transferring all activity to the SL.
+- Deregister as a sole-trader autónomo: if you are transferring all activity to the SL.

-- Transfer clients and contracts: new invoices under the SL name.
+- Transfer clients and contracts: new invoices in the name of the SL.

-Important: switching does not have to be all-or-nothing.
-Some professionals keep their personal autónomo activity for part of their work and invoice other work through the SL.
+Important: the switch does not have to be all-or-nothing.
+Some professionals keep their autónomo status for part of their activity and bill the rest through the SL.

 Summary: final comparison table